 (1) Length.
-The OEA begins 0.3 NM prior to the PFAF and ends 0.3 NM past the LTP/FTP.
+The OEA begins 0.3 NM prior to the PFAF and ends 0.3 NM past the LTP/FTP/(MAP for helicopters).
 Segment length is the distance from the PFAF location to the LTP/FTP.
 The maximum length is 10 NM.

 (2) Width.
 The final segment OEA primary and secondary boundaries are coincident with the tapering intermediate segment boundaries from a point 0.3 NM prior to the PFAF to a point 1.0 NM past the PFAF.
-From this point to 0.3 NM past the LTP/FTP, the primary OEA boundary is \pm 0.6 NM from course centerline.
+From this point to 0.3 NM past the LTP/FTP/(MAP for helicopters), the primary OEA boundary is \pm 0.6 NM from course centerline.
 A 0.3-NM secondary area is located on each side of the primary area.
 Determine the primary and secondary area widths in this tapering area using Formula 3-2-1.
+Helicopter RNP 0.3 segments do not taper and are a continuation of the primary and secondary areas from 0.30 NM prior to the PFAF to 0.30 NM past the MAP.